What Type of Furniture Storage Services Should I Choose?

-If you are wanting to store your furniture and other household items, you have two options available to you: self-storage moving containers or storage with moving companies.
+Keeping your household contents safe is top priority when moving house.
+It’s important to do your research and ensure you find the best furniture storage services for your belongings.
+When it comes to storing your furniture and other household items, you have two options available to you: self-storage moving containers or storage with moving companies.

 Self-storage usually refers to a storage facility where you can enter the warehouse with your moving container within access hours and pick up your stored items.
-Self-storage is often relatively cheap, safe and convenient, although there is normally a minimum rental period of one month.
-Examples of self-storage companies in South Africa include:
+This service is often relatively cheap, safe and convenient, although there is normally a minimum rental period of one month.

 Storage with Moving Companies

-Often it is possible to use storage as an extra service offered by your moving company.
-The movers will store your furniture as part of the move, and as soon as you need your household items in your house, the removal company will deliver to them to your new home.
-Often this option is more expensive than self-storage, but it is undoubtedly more convenient and easier.
+Your moving company may offer storage as an additional service so it is also possible to use their furniture storage services when moving!
+With this option, the movers will store your furniture as part of the move, and as soon as you need your household items, the removal company will deliver to them to your new home.
+Often this is more expensive than self-storage, but it is undoubtedly more convenient and easier.